-On Monday, November 3, 2014, Car Talk co-host Tom Magliozzi passed away from complications of an illness.
-This is a heartbreaking loss for all of us at NPR, our Member Stations, and the millions of listeners in the public radio family.
+On November 3, 2014, Car Talk co-host Tom Magliozzi passed away from complications of an illness.

 Tom and Ray Magliozzi, the Peabody Award-winning hosts of Car Talk on NPR, are better known as "Click and Clack, the Tappet Brothers" — taking their names from the clickety-clack sound made by aging autos.
 Tom and Ray dispense car advice in the broad accents of the tough East Cambridge neighborhood where they grew up.
 Both are graduates of the Massachusetts Institute of Technology.